 Does working from home result in a more balanced division of labor in the household?

-Answer by Katharina Mader, researcher at the Institute for Heterodox Economics.
+Katharina Mader, researcher at the Institute for Heterodox Economics.

 Maria W.: Does working from home result in a more balanced division of labor in the household?
 Do people work more in general when working from home?